ekernf01/ggrn_docker_backend/README.md

 ### Example

 To try it out, install [GGRN](https://github.com/ekernf01/ggrn) and obtain some [test data](https://github.com/ekernf01/perturbation_data), then run the following.
-One way to set up your environment is documented in our [benchmarking project](http://github.com/ekernf01/perturbation_benchmarking).
+We recommend setting up your environment as documented in our [benchmarking project](http://github.com/ekernf01/perturbation_benchmarking).

 ```python
 import ggrn.api as ggrn